Listen to The Mandalorian Approach to Explaining What it is Like to Live with Fibromyalgia and Psoriatic Arthritis here or scroll to read.

 “It is the way”The Mandalorian

-If time permitted and they weren’t fighting off Storm Troopers in order to save and protect The Child aka Baby Yoda, he would offer a short and concise explanation.
+If time permitted and they weren’t fighting off Storm Troopers in order to save and protect The Child, aka Grogu, he would offer a short and concise explanation.
 Clearly and without sounding pitiful, he would sometimes offer a brief history of how he was taken in by the Mandalorians.